reflectoring/reflectoring.github.io/content/blog/2024/2024-05-25-creating-an-npm-package.md

 ```
 This will publish our new changes to the NPM registry.
 By following these steps, we can ensure that our package updates are properly versioned and made available for installation through the NPM registry.

-# Step 6: Automate NPM Publishing on GitHub Using Changesets
+## Step 6: Automating NPM Publishing on GitHub Using Changesets
 We've built an awesome NPM library and can't wait to start using it and sharing it with the world.
 However, manually publishing and updating this library can quickly become a hassle, especially if we're open to receiving contributions from others.
 To streamline this, let's automate our package publishing process using GitHub Actions and the Changesets action.

 We'll start by pushing our package code to a new GitHub repository if it hasn't been done already.
 This ensures that our package is ready for integration with `changesets` and GitHub Actions.